 Challenge:

 I had a thesis to test: enterprise buyer enablement methodology works outside of tech.
 Rather than run another proof of concept on paper, I took it live.
 I approached Liaison Creative cold, using former-client standing to open the door.
+The relationship got the meeting.
+The data got the funding.
 They needed a better way to develop new business.
 I had a model that could deliver one.
 We made a deal.

 Approach:

-Pitched a net-new business concept cold to agency leadership, securing full internal funding without holding an internal role.
+Pitched a net-new business concept cold to agency leadership, securing full internal funding within two weeks without holding an internal role.

 Validated the model using the agency owner's own documented frustration buying a corporate firewall — quantifying the problem before making the ask.